vishalanand/multilingual-context/index.md

 ## Multi-lingual context on sparse datasets

-On the data from [this editable excel sheet](https://docs.google.com/spreadsheets/d/1ndNXEMrekWBqraIInvAXW27RIXtkdlXiWoW7IhM_QaM/edit#gid=0), the below mapping is dynamically updated
+Dynamic viewing of data from [this editable excel sheet](https://docs.google.com/spreadsheets/d/1ndNXEMrekWBqraIInvAXW27RIXtkdlXiWoW7IhM_QaM/edit#gid=0), (One may update this sheet and the graphs change on refreshing)